stakefrites/trakmos/README.md

 ## Disclaimer

-The initial version of REStake was built quickly to take advantage of the new authz features.
+The initial version of Trackmos was built quickly.
 I'm personally not a React or Javascript developer, and this project leans extremely heavily on the [CosmJS project](https://github.com/cosmos/cosmjs) and other fantastic codebases like [Keplr Wallet](https://github.com/chainapsis/keplr-wallet) and [Osmosis Zone frontend](https://github.com/osmosis-labs/osmosis-frontend).
 It functions very well and any attack surface is very limited however.
 Any contributions, suggestions and ideas from the community are extremely welcome.

-## ECO Stake 🌱
+## Stake Frites (🥩 , 🍟)

-ECO Stake is a climate positive validator, but we care about the Cosmos ecosystem too.
-We built REStake to make it easy for all validators to run an autocompounder with Authz, and it's one of many projects we work on in the ecosystem.
-[Delegate with us](https://ecostake.com) to support more projects like this.
+Stake Frites is an active validator, but we want to reduce pains and provide useful tools for the community.
+We built Trackmos to make it easy for all cosmonauts to easily access all their balances.
+[Delegate with us](https://stakefrites.co) to support more projects like this.